json-schema-org/website/pages/learn/getting-started-step-by-step.md

 * `price`: the cost to the consumer
 * `tags`: an optional array of identifying tags

 The JSON object is human-readable, but it doesn’t include any context or metadata.
 There’s no way to tell from looking at the object what the keys mean or what the possible inputs are.
-JSON Schema is a proposed IETF standard for providing answers to these questions.
+JSON Schema is a standard for providing answers to these questions.
 In this guide, you will create a JSON Schema document that describes the structure, constraints, and data types for a set of JSON data.

 <span id="intro"></span>